EntropicLabs/tendermint-indexer/README.md

 ## How does the Indexer work?

-`tendermint-indexer` takes as input a **Websocket** or **HTTP Polling** connection type, a list of `Indexers`, and a `Retrier`.
-It performs the following steps:
+`tendermint-indexer` takes as input a `WebSocket` or `HTTP Polling` connection type, a list of `Indexers`, and a `Retrier`.
+Then, performs the following steps:

-1. Gets notified of new blocks through the **Websocket** or **HTTP Polling** connection.
+1. Gets notified of new blocks through the `WebSocket` or `HTTP Polling` connection.
-2. Adds blocks in ascending order of block height to a queue.
+2. Adds blocks in increasing order of block height to a queue.
-3. Processes each block from the queue and passes subscribed Block, Transaction, or Event data to each `Indexer`.
+3. Processes each block from the queue and passes subscribed block, transaction, or event data to each `Indexer`.
 4. After all block data for a specific height is passed to an `Indexer`, inform the `Indexer`'s `Persister`, which is a single source of truth on which blocks have been indexed.
 5. In case of network failure or errors, employ the `Retrier` to retry indexing.

 This guarantees that `tendermint-indexer` achieves **exactly-once semantics**, can **recover** from network failure, and delivers block data in **increasing order** of block height.

-The backfiller works in a similar way, but relies on an `Indexer`'s `Persister` to index the unprocessed blocks.
+The backfiller works in a similar way, but relies on an `Indexer`'s `Persister` to index and record the unprocessed blocks.